Winter Holiday in Austria – Your Guide on What To Do While You’re There

 Sight Seeing

 Regardless of what area you choose to explore in Austria, you’re spoiled for choice when it comes to breathtaking historical sights.
-Here are two of my top choices.
+Here are two top choices.

 • Vienna – The country’s capital is a great place to start.
 Take a wander through the old town and take in the city’s stunning architecture such as St. Stephen’s Cathedral to the Imperial Palace.